 Both campaigns helped generate many new members as well as creating sufficient buzz to merit recognition.
 Both campaigns got current and new members talking and excited for what was to come next for each association.

 Does your association have a membership drive coming up?
-If so, drop us a note.
-We'd be happy to discuss our experience with you in more detail.
+If so, contact us for more information by using our live chat feature in the corner.
+We’d be happy to discuss our experience with you in more detail.